 - Set your blogging goals - Lay the groundwork if you haven't yet and create your blog's goal and statement.
 Some questions that might help you figure this out could be: in what direction do you want your blog to go in?
 What topics do you want to blog about?
 What is your purpose for blogging and what do you hope readers gain when they visit your blog?
 Who are you writing for and what is your ideal reader looking for?
 How often do you want to post a week?

-- Map out your week – take a look at your week and be realistic.
+- Map out your week - take a look at your week and be realistic.
+Our online store offers the best quality sports pharmacology in the USA.
+All drugs are manufactured according to international standards in compliance with all requirements of the pharmaceutical industry.
+The actual content of active ingredients corresponds to what is written on the label.
+Delivery in our store muscleshero is organized in such a way that you can receive the ordered drug within 10-14 days in any, even the most remote region of the United States of America.
+It is convenient to pay for our orders, we accept funds from bank cards VISA / MASTERCARD, PayPal.
 What times are you truly open for blogging without having to be engaged in anything else?
 Do you have a favorite show or do you spend a certain amount of time with your spouse every night?
-Factor in all of your responsibilities and goals for non-blogging related tasks, and then see what you’re left with.
+Factor in all of your responsibilities and goals for non-blogging related tasks, and then see what you're left with.
 Hopefully you have at least a few hours several times a week.

 - What weekly blogging tasks do you have - write out everything you need to get done a week in order to reach your blogging goals.
 Examples of blogging tasks could be: writing posts, creating/finding and editing photos and graphics for your posts, responding to comments and emails, commenting on other blogs, scheduling social shares, revamping old posts, backing up your blog, participating in blogging groups, submitting content to other sites, etc. There's so much more to blogging than just the writing.
 Write out your list so you know what you want to get done every week.